reactive-python/reactpy-django/docs/src/reference/hooks.md

     The `#!python channels.auth.*` functions cannot trigger re-renders of your ReactPy components.
 Additionally, they do not provide persistent authentication when used within ReactPy.

-    Django's authentication design requires cookies to retain login status.
+    This is a result of Django's authentication design, which requires cookies to retain login status.
 ReactPy is rendered via WebSockets, and browsers do not allow active WebSocket connections to modify cookies.

     To work around this limitation, when `#!python use_auth().login()` is called within your application, ReactPy performs the following process...

-    1. The server authenticates the user into the WebSocket session
+    1. The server authenticates the user into the WebSocket
-    2. The server generates a temporary login token linked to the WebSocket session
+    2. The server generates a temporary login token
-    3. The server commands the browser to fetch the login token via HTTP
+    3. The server commands the browser to use the login token (via HTTP)
     4. The client performs the HTTP request
     5. The server returns the HTTP response, which contains all necessary cookies
     6. The client stores these cookies in the browser